microsoft-dx/iot-workshop/windows10-iot/session03/readme.md

 Unless we have this connection string that is associated with our IoT Hub instance, we will not be able to send data to the IoT Hub.

+> There is also a [Node command line interface called iothub-explorer](https://github.com/Azure/iothub-explorer) that allows you to manage IoT Hub instances that we will use in Linux/Mac environments whwre the Device Exploerer application is not available.
+While you can also use it in Windows environments, it is recommended that you use the Device Explorer.